• Skip to primary navigation

 Instructions

-• Add finely chopped onions and carrots.
+• Add finely chopped onions and sliced carrots.
 Sauté until vegetables are tender, about 5 minutes.

 • Add cumin, turmeric, and thyme.
 Stir into vegetables.